Intel-bigdata/OAP/docs/OAP-Installation-Guide.md

 conda activate oapenv
 conda install -c conda-forge -c intel -y oap=0.9.0
 ```
-Once finished steps above, you have completed OAP dependencies installation and OAP building, and will find built OAP jars in `/root/miniconda2/envs/oapenv/oap_jars/`
+Once finished steps above, you have completed OAP dependencies installation and OAP building, and will find built OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/`

 ***NOTE***: **Shuffle Remote PMem Extension**
 If you use one of OAP features -- [Shuffle Remote PMem Extension](../oap-shuffle/RPMem-shuffle/README.md), there are 2 points to note.

 1. Shuffle Remote PMem Extension needs to install library [PMDK](https://github.com/pmem/pmdk) which we haven't provided a Conda package, so you can run commands below to enable PMDK.

+NOTE:Certain libraries need to be compiled and installed on your system using ***root*** account, so you need change to `root` account to run the following commands.

 ```
 git clone -b <tag-version> https://github.com/Intel-bigdata/OAP.git